asd855280/recipe_recommend_final/README.md

 ## Data Pipeline & database structure

-We build all services and databases in docker containers, including python devops environment, mongoDB, MySQL and kafka.
+All services and databases are built in docker containers, including python devops environment, mongoDB, MySQL and kafka.

 1. Raw data collected from the web --> store in mongoDB.
 2. Push data to Hadoop file system that runs on local machines.